flutter/website/src/content/security/index.md

 * **Keep current with the latest Flutter SDK releases.**
   We regularly update Flutter, and these updates might fix security defects discovered in previous versions.
-Check the Flutter [change log][] for security-related updates.

 * **Keep your application's dependencies up to date.**
   Make sure you [upgrade your package dependencies][]